gobelinor/smuggler2002/README.md

 —> detects TE.TE but no exploit implemented

 ### TODO
-ajouter un TE0
+Add TE0
-ajouter un scrapper de endpoint interessant pour CL0 ajouter un la possibilité d’ajouter un header comme proxyconnection: gougougaga
+Add an interesting endpoint scraper for CL0
+Add the ability to add a header like proxyconnection: gouguagaga Add new versions of advanced vulnerabilities presented by portswigger in august 2025